Cognitive Psychology and Emotions in User Interface Design

 • overview: a brief description of the uniqueness of your brand’s personality,

-• personality image: a real unit embodying the features you want to emphasize, it can be a mascot,
+• personality image: a real unit embodying the features you want to emphasise, it can be a mascot,

 • brand traits: traits that best describe your brand, including those you want to avoid,